A simple relation of guessing probability in quantum key distribution: Abstract

 \section{Abstract}

-We quantify the guessing probability in quantum key distribution protocols.
-Given a communication system, the receiver can be seen as one who tries to guess the sender's information just as the eavesdropper does.
-The receiver-eavesdropper similarity thus implies a simple relation of guessing probability by which to determine tolerable regions of the error rate in the presence of interception and resending.
-We also derive a general entropy-based formula for secure key rates.
-It is shown that the guessing-probability-based relation can impose tighter limits on eavesdropping; namely, that the threshold value of the error rate can be less than---while close to---that determined by the entropic criterion.
+Given a communication system using quantum key distribution, the receiver can be seen as one who tries to guess the sender's information just as potential eavesdroppers do.
+The receiver-eavesdropper similarity thus implies a simple relation in terms of guessing probability and correctness of sifted keys, related with the distance-based, information-theoretic security.
+The tolerable regions of error rates determined by such a guessing-probability-based relation are shown to be close to those determined by security criteria.
+Thus, an alternative perspective on applying guessing probability in analyzing quantum key distribution issues is here provided.
 Examples of two specific protocols are illustrated.
-Our results contribute to presenting an efficient and simple approach to evaluate eavesdropping in quantum key distribution, along with new insights into the entropic criterion established for security.
+Our results contribute to evaluating an important element in communication study, and may provide useful reference for the security analysis of quantum key distribution protocols.